tenso/companies/README.md

 # Prio
 * segfault when changing DCF years: dont know more...
 * feedback on analysis and stock price!
+(FeedbackPage).

 # Prio 2
 * select company and filter more central (not in specifi qml pages)?